acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 ### {{% param sectionnumber %}}.3: Producing messages

 Let's start by creating a reactive producer which is going to do the same thing he always does: Produce random SensorMeasurements.
 Create a `@ApplicationScoped` class `ReactiveDataProducer`.
 Inside the class define a function which returns a `Multi<SensorMeasurement>`.
 Inside the function use the already known routine to periodically emit a new SensorMeasurement.
-Finally annotate the function with `@Outgoing("data-inbound")` to create a connector to your message broker.
+Finally annotate the function with `@Outgoing("data")` to create a connector to your message broker.

 {{% details title="Hint" %}}